 Try it: Shop for magnesium supplements.

 It’s technically not a vitamin or mineral, but green tea extract is one of the few marketed supplements worth a second look.
 Green tea is thought to increase energy expenditure and fat oxidation, and to reduce fat production and absorption.

 An analysis of six controlled clinical trials found that caffeine alone, or in combination with catechins, significantly increased energy expenditure when compared to placebo.

-One study in 2012 found that green tea supplements reduced body weight in obese individuals by an average of nearly 2 pounds, as compared to placebo.
+One found that green tea supplements reduced body weight in obese individuals by an average of nearly 2 pounds, as compared to placebo.

 Tip: Green tea extract is considered safe, but clinicians advise people to take the extract with food to minimize any potential risks.